Viatorus/emio/docs/API.md

 ## Scan

-The following functions use a scan spec syntax which is similar to the format syntax.
+The following functions use a format string syntax which is similar to the format syntax of `format`.

 The grammar for the replacement field is the same.
-The grammar for the scan specification is as follows:
+The grammar for the scan specific syntax is as follows:

 ```sass
 format_spec ::=  ["#"][width][type]